 Data science can also further improve current climate models.
 For example, Georgia Tech researchers are creating data mining methodologies that can help scientists identify warming trends.
 Georgia Tech researchers are already using the methodology to measure sea surface temperatures.

 If you want something more practical for Earth Day, there are apps that can help you live a more sustainable life.
 Farmers in India, for example, have used AI for fertilizer application and to identify ideal sowing dates leading to a 30 percent increase in groundnut production per hectare.
-AI can also be used to integrate more renewable energy into an electrical grid.

 You can even help NASA track how carbon moves through ecosystems by taking photos of trees.

 Climate Change Challengers Are Powered By Tech Skills